 Casa de Campo is a world-class golf resort with some of the best courses and tournaments going, one of which is the Casa de Campo Open.
 The championship is held on all three of the resort’s courses: Teeth of the Dog, Dye Fore and the Links.
 The format is a 54-hole Individual Stroke Play competition using the Stableford scoring system.
 Men and women compete in flights by index and age.

-When it’s time to do something different that lying in the sun, consider these four options:
+When it’s time to do something different than lying in the sun, consider these four options:

 One of the loveliest courses close to Playa Caleton is Playa Grande Golf and Ocean Club.
 Overlooking the crescent-shaped Playa Grande Beach, the Playa Grande golf course is characterized by long vistas, cliff-side fairways and meticulously contoured greens.
 Ten holes play directly on the ocean side, the most of any golf course in the Western Hemisphere, giving it an elite distinction within the international golfing community.
 For avid golfers, what would a Playa Caleton luxury vacation be without taking golf clubs in hand?